Thailand confirms coronavirus case linked to infected Hungarian minister

 Thailand has recorded 60 COVID-19 deaths and Cambodia none.

-By comparison, Hungary has seen a spike in cases since September, reporting an average 4,580 new daily infections and record fatalities in two of the past four days, with Europe’s third-highest death rate per 100,000 people in the past two weeks.
+By comparison, Hungary has seen a spike in cases since September, reporting an average 4,580 new daily infections and record fatalities in two of the past four days.
+It has had Europe’s third-highest death rate per 100,000 people in the past two weeks.

-(This story corrects to remove extraneous zero in figure cited in last paragraph)

 Our Standards: The Thomson Reuters Trust Principles.